 I will also be using banana trees, majesty palm trees, bird of paradise, citrus trees (orange, tangerine, and lemon), cornstalk dracaena, hostas, petunias, and elijah blue fescue.

-Most of these are not hardy enough to withstand the harsh winters here in Michigan, so those that aren’t will stay in pots and be moved in the house for winter.
+Most of these are not hardy enough to withstand harsh winters, so those that aren’t will stay in pots and be moved in the house for winter.

 I have had my citrus trees for a couple of years now and they have gotten to the point where my orange tree is covered in little tiny oranges and the plant itself looks great.
 I’m excited to have this sitting out by the pool and watch the fruit grow!

 My original plan was to have my drought tolerant plants, lavender and elijah blue fescue, spaced out along the opposite side of the pool from my garage.

 It’s hard to reach a hose around or across the pool, so I thought that would be most convenient, plus it would create a nice lavender barrier along one of the long sides of the pool with the little balls of blue/green grass spaced in between for accents.